microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/projectimport.md

 For example, you should be able to build the project by using the command `swift build --configuration release`.
 - A `Dockerfile` file is generated.
 It runs the application that was built by using `Dockerfile-tools`.

+### Enabling application metrics
+If you import a project that does not have application metrics monitoring data associated with it, you can add application metrics by including the appropriate resource or performance monitoring application.
+For more information, see [https://github.com/RuntimeTools/](RuntimeTools).

 ## Importing in IBM Cloud Private (ICP)